-- 1. Pursuant to its oral briefing presented to the Sanctions Committee on 13 June 2012 and in fulfillment of its commitment to provide timely information on arms embargo and sanctions violations to this same Committee, the Group presents this addendum to its interim report (S/2012/348). - 2.
-Since the outset of its current mandate, the Group has gathered evidence of arms embargo and sanctions regime violations committed by the Rwandan Government.
-These violations consist of the provision of material and financial support to armed groups operating in the eastern DRC, including the recently established M23, in contravention of paragraph 1 of Security Council resolution 1807.2 The arms embargo and sanctions regimes violations include the following: - Direct assistance in the creation of M23 through the transport of weapons and soldiers through Rwandan territory; - Recruitment of Rwandan youth and demobilized ex-combatants as well as Congolese refugees for M23; - Provision of weapons and ammunition to M23; - Mobilization and lobbying of Congolese political and financial leaders for the benefit of M23; - Direct Rwandan Defense Forces (RDF) interventions into Congolese territory to reinforce M23: - Support to several other armed groups as well as FARDC mutinies in the eastern Congo; - Violation of the assets freeze and travel ban through supporting sanctioned individuals.3 - 3.
-Over the course of its investigation since late 2011, the Group has found substantial evidence attesting to support from Rwandan officials to armed groups operating in the eastern DRC.
-Initially the RDF appeared to establish these alliances to facilitate a wave of targeted assassinations against key FDLR officers, thus significantly weakening the rebel movement (see
+1. Pursuant to its oral briefing to the Sanctions Committee on 13 June 2012 and in fulfilment of its commitment to provide timely information on arms embargo and sanctions violations to the Committee, the Group of Experts on the Democratic Republic of the Congo submits the present addendum to its interim report (S/2012/348).

+2. Since the outset of its current mandate, the Group has gathered evidence of arms embargo and sanctions regime violations committed by the Rwandan Government.
+These violations consist of the provision of material and financial support to armed groups operating in the eastern Democratic Republic of the Congo, including the recently established M23, in contravention of paragraph 1 of Security Council resolution 1807 (2008).
+The arms embargo and sanctions regimes violations include the following:

+- Direct assistance in the creation of M23 through the transport of weapons and soldiers through Rwandan territory - Recruitment of Rwandan youth and demobilized ex-combatants as well as Congolese refugees for M23 - Provision of weapons and ammunition to M23 - Mobilization and lobbying of Congolese political and financial leaders for the benefit of M23 - Direct Rwandan Defence Forces (RDF) interventions into Congolese territory to reinforce M23 - Support to several other armed groups as well as Forces armées de la République démocratique du Congo (FARDC) mutinies in the eastern Congo - Violation of the assets freeze and travel ban through supporting sanctioned individuals.

-1 The Group's submitted its interim report to the Committee on 18 May 2012, who in turn transmitted it to the Security Council on 21 June 2012.
+&lt;sup>1 The Group submitted its interim report to the Sanctions Committee on 18 May 2012, which in turn transmitted it to the Security Council on 21 June 2012.

-2 Paragraph 1 of Security Council Resolution 1897 decides that "all States shall take the necessary measures to prevent the direct or indirect supply, sale or transfer, from their territories or by their nationals, or using their flag vessels or aircraft, of arms and any related materiel, and the provision of any assistance, advice or training related to military activities, including financing and financial assistance, to all non-governmental entities and individuals operating in the territory of the Democratic Republic of the Congo;"
+&lt;sup>2 In paragraph 1 of its resolution 1807 (2008) the Security Council decided that "all States shall take the necessary measures to prevent the direct or indirect supply, sale or transfer, from their territories or by their nationals, or using their flag vessels or aircraft, of arms and any related materiel, and the provision of any assistance, advice or training related to military activities, including financing and financial assistance, to all non-governmental entities and individuals operating in the territory of the Democratic Republic of the Congo;".

-3 See official list of designated individuals and entities for the Sanctions Committee 1533 at http://www.un.org/sc/committees/1533/pdf/1533_list.pdf paragraphs 37 & 38 of interim report).
+&lt;sup>3 See official list of designated individuals and entities for Sanctions Committee 1533 (2004) available from www.un.org/sc/committees/1533/pdf/1533\list.pdf.

+3. Over the course of its investigation since late 2011, the Group has found substantial evidence attesting to support from Rwandan officials to armed groups operating in the eastern Democratic Republic of the Congo.
+Initially the RDF appeared to establish these alliances to facilitate a wave of targeted assassinations against key officers of the Forces démocratique pour la libération du Rwanda (FDLR) thus significantly weakening the rebel movement (see S/2012/348, paras.
+37 and 38).
 However, these activities quickly extended to support for a series of post-electoral mutinies within the FARDC and eventually included the direct facilitation, through the use of Rwandan territory, of the creation of the M23 rebellion.
 The latter is comprised of ex-CNDP officers integrated into the Congolese army (FARDC) in January 2009.
 Since M23 established itself in strategic positions along the Rwandan border in May 2012, the Group has gathered overwhelming evidence demonstrating that senior RDF officers, in their official capacities, have been backstopping the rebels through providing weapons, military supplies, and new recruits.